-Victims of Identity Theft
+Victims of Identity Theft:

 Victims of tax related identity theft who are unable to get a tax return transcript are required to submit a Tax Return DataBase View (TRDBV) transcript from the IRS.
 Students who are victims of IRS identity theft can contact the IRS's Identity Protection Specialized Unit by calling (800) 908-4490.
-After the unit authenticates the tax filers identity, the student can request the IRS TRDBV transcript.
+After the unit authenticates the tax filers identity, the student can request the TRDBV transcript.

-Additional Requests for Information
+Additional Requests for Information:

 Additional documentation may be requested by the Office of Financial Aid for verification of untaxed income and benefits (even if income is excluded from the FAFSA).
 This may include, but is not limited to, collection of W-2 forms, child support payments received, payments made to tax-deferred pension and savings plans, and receipt of benefits from social services programs.

 The Office of Financial Aid is responsible for resolving information that it believes to be discrepant or inaccurate and may request supporting documentation to clear data conflicts.
 Students or their parents may be asked to verifying marital status by providing copies of separation agreements or divorce decrees.
-If confirmation of state of legal residency is required, students may be asked to provide an unexpired driver's license or state issued id card.
+If confirmation of state of legal residency is required, students may be asked to provide an unexpired driver's license or unexpired state issued ID card.
 Student's may also be asked to provide high school completion status and bachelor's degree completion.
 If warranted, the Office of Financial aid may ask a student to submit missing college and/or university transcripts not previously received by the College